Atlanta Fed's GDPNow unchanged at 2.3% for Q4

-Following this week's macroeconomic data releases, the real gross domestic product (GDP) in the United States is expected to expand by 2.3% in the last quarter of the year, unchanged from January 3rd, the latest GDPNow report published by the Federal Reserve Bank of Atlanta showed on Friday.
+Following Friday's Nonfarm Payrolls report, the real gross domestic product (GDP) in the United States is expected to expand by 2.3% in the last quarter of the year, unchanged from January 7th, the latest GDPNow report published by the Federal Reserve Bank of Atlanta showed on Friday.

-"After yesterday's and today's data releases from the U.S. Bureau of Economic Analysis, the U.S. Census Bureau, and the Institute for Supply Management, a slight increase in the nowcast of fourth-quarter real net exports was offset by declines in the nowcasts of fourth-quarter real personal consumption expenditures growth and fourth-quarter real gross private domestic investment growth," the Atlanta Fed explained.
+"After this morning's release of the employment report by the US Bureau of Labor Statistics and the wholesale trade report from the US Census Bureau, the nowcasts of fourth-quarter real personal consumption expenditures growth and fourth-quarter real gross private domestic investment growth decreased from 2.4% and -2.5%, respectively, to 2.3% and -2.7%, respectively," the Atlanta Fed explained.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.